ialexi/Ace/README.md

 Build Tools
 ===========
-**Current Test**: controls/progress/progress_view

 I think if it were easier to really modify Ace and create all the sprites and such, it would be improved more often.
 (Perhaps it is easily updated and I am missing how?)

-A build tool which does not yet exist (but which maybe I can create with Ruby and some library; RMagick, perhaps?) would be run using a command, or possibly as part of SproutCore's own build tools.

-The operation would work on a single "theme folder", and create one CSS file and a handful of image files out of all of the individual CSS and image files.
+I have created a little build tool which you can run with:

+	ruby generate_theme.rb ace.light

+The tool requires RMagick, which, unfortunately, is a bit of a pain to install.

+The operation works inside the theme folder, and generates the "resources" folder used by SproutCore.
+There are various options that can be seen by calling with the --help argument.

 The theme packaging operation is recursive (much like SproutCore's build tools), so any folder depth may be used.
 The suggested folder layout is this: